AntonyBush/antonybush.github.io/blogs/beejs-network-guide.md

 ## Resources

-📚 **[Beej's Guide to Network Programming](https://beej.us/guide/bgnet/html/split/index.html)** — The legendary guide that taught generations of programmers how networks work.
+📚 **[Beej's Guide to Network Programming](https://beej.us/guide/bgnet/html/split/index.html)** — A very nice guide on how networks work.
 If you want to go deeper into any of these concepts, this is your starting point.

 🚀 **[Client-Server Implementation](https://beej.us/guide/bgnet/html/split/client-server-background.html#client-server-background)** — A simple explanation of the client-server model, the foundation of modern networking.

 ---

 *These notes are from my study of Beej's Guide to Network Programming.
 It remains one of the best resources for understanding network programming from first principles.*